snyk-community/sdr-bootstrap-prepack/README.md

 Here we can see that projection has name `departmentView` and one field `fullName`.
 According to the annotations this field will display combined value from linked `AccessLevel` entity field `description` and `Department` entity field `name`.

-Also, you may notice annotation `@Description` with string value similar to JSON object, this is an additional information for generators, read more detailed explanation in [Description annotation format]() article.
+Also, you may notice annotation `@Description` with string value, which is similar to JSON object, this is an additional information for generators, read more detailed explanation in [Description annotation format]() article.

-The metadata of the list generator has following structure:
+The metadata of the list generator has the following structure:

 ```json5
 {